keivrijdag/keivrijdag/README.md

 Date|Topic
 ---|---
-2018-06-18|Origin of life: a virgo?
-The effect of the zodiac on early replicator formation 2018-07-02|?
-2018-07-16|?
+2018-07-02|The effect of eddies in vacua in Italian national reserves 2018-07-16|?
 2018-07-30|?
 2018-08-13|?